1. How much does a divorce costs?

 A generalist lawyer, who works in many branches of law, will hardly be able to provide excellent services in all of them.

-The Portuguese Bar Association has not yet started the process to officialize specialization for family lawyers.
-Thus, you should find out about your attorney’s area of activity by other means, such as recommendations from friends or other lawyers and jurist, magazines and newspapers, internet sites, etc.
+The Portuguese Bar Association has not yet enforced the process to officialize specialization for family lawyers.
+Thus, you should find out about your attorney’s area of activity by other means, such as recommendations from friends or other lawyers, magazines and newspapers, internet sites, etc.

 You should, of course, pay attention to the location of your lawyer’s office, since you will be charged for travels to distant locations.